akrivitsky7/Whetstone/Readme.md

 Your compiler may complain on how to deal with timing, in this case minor chages will be required.
 You may want to use like 4000 2000 as a number of inner loops and a number of outer loops and than adjust it as needed.
-Under Fedora 26 it was compiled using the following command: gcc -OFast dwhet.c -o dwhet_run_fast -lm
+Under Fedora 26 it was compiled using the following command: gcc -Ofast dwhet.c -o dwhet_run_fast -lm
 3000 and 1000 was used as a number of inner loops and a number of outer loops